 Glue used in Exterior and Marine Plywood Manufacture

 Adhesives used in exterior and marine plywood manufacture is a source of great confusion among budget conscious amateur boatbuilders.
 Here are some details.
-Also read my page on Resorcinol type glues which are often used in marine grade plywood.
+Also read my page on Resorcinol type glues which are sometimes used in marine grade plywood.
+If your plywood has a very dark or purply glue it is possibly resorcinol or more likely a closely related Phenol Formaldehyde glue.

 Glues used in exterior and marine plywood that will be exposed to water and weather is described as WBP (Weather and Boil Proof).
 This only means that a plywood sample glued with this adhesive does not delaminate after a prolonged period of boiling.
 It is NOT a description of the type of glue.
 WBP only describes its characteristics.
 Several glues have proved to be WBP.